To the old lady in the supermarket,

-Dear old lady in the supermarket, when my kids and I stopped to chat to you the other day, it was NOT an invitation to reveal you hated my son’s name.
+When my kids and I stopped to chat to you the other day, this was NOT an invitation to reveal you hated my son’s name.

 I’d also like to point out that if you think I was a bit rattled by your rudeness you would be wrong.
 I was beyond angry.